JosefHobler/counter-uas-ai-system/README.md

 # Counter-UAS AI System

 A distributed drone detection and tracking pipeline.
-A lightweight edge node runs on a Raspberry Pi 5 for low-latency field inference, while a heavier ground station PC performs thorough analysis in parallel.
+A lightweight edge node designed for a Raspberry Pi 5 handles low-latency field inference, while a heavier ground station PC performs thorough analysis in parallel.
 Both nodes stream their tracks to a central telemetry server, which broadcasts a unified real-time feed to any connected dashboard.

 ## Demonstration on publicly accesible drone videos (Edge model deployable on Raspberry Pi 5):
 https://github.com/user-attachments/assets/e6949b60-a529-4d16-bb8c-a7056a93df6b